 9. The beautiful renaissance

-Late Bloom is a cozy sweater, designed to fit and flatter.
+Late Bloom is a cosy jumper, designed to fit and flatter.
 The body is worked flat from the bottom up to the armholes, in stocking stitch with a reverse stocking stitch seam.
 The shawl collar is worked using picked up stitches and a couple of short row sections to give it extra volume.

 10. The coastal crochet